T.J. Miller, former 'Silicon Valley' star, arrested over alleged fake bomb threat

 He left HBO's "Silicon Valley" last year after four seasons for what were described at the time as creative differences with the show's producers.

 Miller currently co-stars in the Stephen Spielberg sci-fi film, "Ready Player One."
-He made no mention of the arrest Tuesday on social media.
-Instead, he tweeted about an upcoming comedy show in Philadelphia.
+He made no mention of the arrest Tuesday on social media, instead tweeting about an upcoming comedy show in Philadelphia.